tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 In D&D 5e, the encounter building rules are centered around encounters with a party of four PCs against a single monster.
 This choice work fine when paired with an encounter multiplier, but without one it would significantly underestimate the difficulty of any encounter with more than two monsters.

 If the D&D 5e encounter building rules were centered around encounters with four monsters instead of one - this can be done by dividing the encounter multiplier by two and multiplying monster XP by two - the need for an encounter multiplier would be dramatically reduced, because the error for not using one would be relatively small for a much wider range of encounters.
-The encounter multiplier for such a system is shown in Fig. <a href="#fig:encounter-multiplier" class="fig-ref">3</a> (below) along with the encounter multiplier used by the D&D 5e rules.
+The encounter multiplier for such a system is shown in Fig. <a href="#fig:encounter-multiplier" class="fig-ref">3</a> (below) along with the encounter multiplier used by the D&D 5e rules for a party of four.

 <figure id="fig:encounter-multiplier">
     {% include_relative xp-dnd-vs-pathfinder/fig-encounter-multiplier-small.html %}